Your Kenyan Safari Experience

 The other alternative would be to stay at a safari camp situated in a private conservancy, where it is possible to escape the crowds and experience the African wilderness without the presence of other tourist vehicles.
 Private conservancies were pioneered back in 1997 by Porini Camps, and their owner/Managing Director Jack Grieves-Cook.
 The local tribal communities living alongside the National Parks and reserves are encouraged to set aside areas of their land as a wildlife conservancy, which benefits many different parties.

 The safari experience for guests to these conservancies is completely exclusive.
-Only the game viewing vehicles belonging to the camp are allowed to drive in the conservancy, so if your morning game drive is on the conservancy, you can be certain that all you will spot will be wildlife!
+Only the game viewing vehicles belonging to the conservancy camps are allowed to drive in the conservancy, so if your morning game drive is on the conservancy, you can be certain that all you will spot will be wildlife!

 With the camps being staffed by the local community, this also gives guests the unique opportunity to interact with staff members and learn about their culture.